Ensure your CV format is structured to best highlight your unique experience and life situation.

 Before you begin writing, make sure you know how to write a CV in a way that best emphasises your strengths.

 Are you a passionate tutor looking to assist students in reaching their academic goals?
-To secure a job, you’ll need to make a CV that proves you can create engaging, challenging lesson plans that help your students improve their marks.
+To secure a job, you’ll need to write a CV that proves you can create engaging, challenging lesson plans that help your students improve their marks.

 1. Write an attention-grabbing personal statement